zanybeyondart/ReadMeEditor/README.md

 | :----: | :----: |
 |![VISUAL_REPRESENTATION]()|![VISUAL_REPRESENTATION]()|

-Its important to make sure that your texture size does not have extra white spaces as it will mess around with the hitbox/collision boundary of your object
+It's important to make sure that your texture size does not have extra white spaces as it will mess around with the hitbox/collision boundary of your object

-#### Proper organisation for Sprites
+#### Proper organization for Sprites

 | Right | Wrong |
 | :----: | :----: |
 |![VISUAL_REPRESENTATION]()|![VISUAL_REPRESENTATION]()|

-When creating sprites its important that each of your textures are aligned and organised properly with numbering starting from 0
+When creating sprites it is important that each of your textures is aligned and organised properly with numbering starting from 0

-I personally organise it as **/player_idle_r/0.png**
+I personally organize it as **/player_idle_r/0.png**

-This might look intimidating and time consuming but its very important, its better to do it the right way or not do it at all
+This might look intimidating and time-consuming but it is very important, better to do it the right way or not do it at all

 #### Preparing your textures for MLX

 MLX takes in **PNG** as well as **XPM** as input format for texture input.
 However, using PNG is unstable in MiniLibX, so we convert out textures from PNG to XPM.
-Use [ImageMagick](https://imagemagick.org/index.php) for this, its an opensource and perfect tool for this project
+Use [ImageMagick](https://imagemagick.org/index.php) for this, it is an opensource and perfect tool for this project
 ## Importing and Rendering Textures in MLX

-Now that you have prepared your texture in **XPM** format for MLX, lets go ahead and import it to your program and then render it in your window
+Now that you have prepared your texture in **XPM** format for MLX, let's go ahead and import it to your program and then render it in your window

 ### Program 2.0

 We add another **struct** and link it to our **main struct**, you'll see further why we link it to the main struct

-**void** ***img** : is the pointer to image which is passed to render on the screen
+**void** ***img**: is the pointer to the image that is passed to render on the screen

-**int w & int h** : refers to the  width and height of the image that we pass.
-This is used to calulate the hit box or collision boundry of your objects
+**int w & int h**: refers to the  width and height of the image that we pass.
+This is used to calculate the hitbox or collision boundary of your objects

-**int x & int y** : refers to the x and y position of the object that you will be working width
+**int x & int y**: refers to the x and y position of the object that you will be working on width

-**struct s_obj** ***next** : is a linked list for linking your sprite and animating
+**struct s_obj** ***next**: is a linked list for linking your sprite and animating

     #define ESC     53
     #define W       13